minxgithub/sqlalchemy-challenge/README.md

 ### Paired versus Unpaired t-test
 A paired t-test is used to compare the means of the same group under two different conditions, hence the total number of observations for each condition should be equal.
 An unpaired t-test is used to compare the means of two independent groups. t-test returns a p-value to indicate whether the difference of the means is statistically significant or not.
-A p-value less than 0.05 can be considered as statistically significant.
+In statistics, a p-value less than 0.05 is considered as statistically significant.

 In this study, temperature in June and December are unrelated thus unpaired t-test should be used to compare their average temperatures.
 The average tempertures for June and December are 74.94 and 71.04, respectively.
-The unpaired t-test returned a p-value less than 0.001 (3.9 x 10^-191), indicating that the temperature difference between June and December is despite very small (only ~4 degree F) but statistically highly significant.
+The unpaired t-test returned a p-value less than 0.001 (3.9 x 10^-191), indicating that the temperature difference between month June and December is despite very small (only ~4 degree F) but statistically highly significant.